 Example #3: Local Partnerships

 Local partnerships, or sourcing, is another form of local marketing that will get you in front of another audience, that may like what you offer.

-For example, a restaurant can partner with a local farm to reach a larger relevant audience.
+For instance, a restaurant can partner with a local farm to reach a larger relevant audience.
 The farm can show that their ingredients are used at a local restaurant, and the restaurant can feature the local farm’s ingredients in their food.

-A great example of local partnerships is how Big Y, a local grocer in New England, will sell products from local farms and make sure the consumer knows where the food comes from.
+A great sample of local partnerships is how Big Y, a local grocer in New England, will sell products from local farms and make sure the consumer knows where the food comes from.